 A well-made, 20-piece set by a trusted brand.
 Lifetime tool replacement guarantee.
 Ratchet function is reliable.

-Some owners of older Craftsman tools suggest they are slightly less rugged, but workmanship still leads the pack.
+Some owners of older Craftsman tools suggest they are slightly less rugged, but workmanship still puts them above the competition.

 Features 25 tools of all sizes in standard and metric; a wrench for almost every need.
 Practical design and unbeatable price.